neophob/PixelController/README.md

         TOGGLE_INTERNAL_VISUAL      # of parameters: 0     <NO PARAM> show/hide internal visual to save CPU

 ### CLI EXAMPLES
+You can send OSC messages to PixelController to control the software.
+PixelController includes a simple CLI tool to control the software by console.
 Start PixelController, then open the console:

 Randomize current Visual